urbit/docs/tutorials/vere/jetting.md

      return(u3nq(a, b, c, d));  // for four atoms
 ```

-If you need to return a longer list, you can compose your own.
+If you need to return a longer collection, you can compose your own.
 Look
 at the definitions of these three functions and you will see that they
 are just recursive calls to the cell constructor `u3i_cell()` e.g.